opiopan/fsmapper/docs/docs/guide/virtual_instrument_panel/index.md

     The interpretation of parameters `x`, `y`, `width`, and `height` of each element in the array specified in [`Viewport:register_view()`](/libs/mapper/Viewport/Viewport-register_view) is interpreted by this coordinate system.

 - **Canvas Space:**<br/>
-    The coordinate system of th canvas is determined during [**Canvas**](/libs/mapper/Canvas) object [creation](#view-element) and affects general drawing operations on the canvas.
+    The coordinate system of the canvas is determined during [**Canvas**](/libs/mapper/Canvas) object [creation](#view-element) and affects general drawing operations on the canvas.
 The meaning of parameters specifying the position and length in each [rendering context's methods](/libs/graphics/RenderingContext/#methods) passed as arguments to the [renderer](/libs/mapper/RENDER) is determined by this coordinate system.

 The specifics of how these coordinate systems are determined will be explained further in subsequent sections.